gabrielpdsilva/RPGPlus/README.md

 ## Documentation
 #### Documentation for now:
-- [x] Use Case Diagram available in english
+- [x] Use Case Diagram available in English
-- [x] Use Case Diagram available in portuguese
+- [x] Use Case Diagram available in Portuguese
-- [ ] Use Case Description available in english
+- [ ] Use Case Description available in English
-- [ ] Use Case Description available in portuguese
+- [ ] Use Case Description available in Portuguese